concord-consortium/teaching-teamwork/readme.md

 ### URL Options

-There are two options that can be specified in the URL query string.
+The following are the options that can be specified in the URL query string.
 An option only needs to be present - it does not need a value assigned to it.

 * logToConsole - prints all log messages to the console in a compact form
 * soloMode - enables single user mode, this skips all Firebase login and board selection
+* researcherMode - changes the groups to a disjoint researcher group to avoid polluting the research log data
+* autoWire - performs the autowiring as soon as the activity loads if the json allows auto wiring
+* setSpeed - enables the user to change the circuit resolution update interval

 Example: [http://concord-consortium.github.io/teaching-teamwork/logic-gates/?logToConsole#all-chips](http://concord-consortium.github.io/teaching-teamwork/logic-gates/?logToConsole#all-chips)